mskec/cookbook.mskec.com/recipes/ramen-tonkatsu.md

 ### Plating
 * 1-2 spoons of tare
 * Soup
-	* try if it’s salty enough
+	* try if it's salty enough
 	* if not, add more tare
 * Noodles
 * Meat